-The company based its decision on travel restrictions still in place between Sweden and Finland over the Coronavirus (COVID-19) situation.
+The company based its decision on travel restrictions still in place between Sweden and Finland over the COVID situation.

 According to official guidelines, only permanent residents and returning Finnish citizens are allowed to travel from Sweden to Finland.
 People travelling for work or other essential purposes can make the voyage.

 Tallink said the measure would remain in force until Finland lifts restrictions on travel to Sweden.

 In late June, the government of Finland said that infection rates in the neighboring country needed to fall before restrictions could be eased.
 Sweden features the highest per capita rate of infections and deaths from COVID-19 in the Nordics.